Coronavirus COVID-19 Updates: uc.edu/publichealth

 Faculty are expected to report any external funding received during the year of support.

 There is no limit on the number of applications/nominations per department or on the number of awards per department.

 The following documentation must be submitted with the application:

-To be more responsive to the needs of research community, the BFP will accept applications on a rolling basis, effective FY 2021.
-To maintain funds throughout the year, the BFP budget will be divided into two halves and allocated to the first half of the FY and the second.
-Any remaining funds from the first half of the FY will be carried over to second half.
-However, once all funds are spent the BFP will be unavailable until FY 2022.
-Applications must be submitted electronically through the SUBMISSION PORTAL.
+To be more responsive to the needs of research community, the BFP will accept applications on a rolling basis.
+However, once all funds are spent the BFP will be unavailable until the next fiscal year.
+Applications must be submitted electronically through

 Recipients of College of Medicine Office of Research support are asked to assist the Office when requested (i.e. providing grant reviews, attending College of Medicine events, etc.).

 Acceptance of the Bridge Funding Program requires recipients to utilize the College of Medicine Grant Pre-Review Program when resubmitting their grant.
 Failure to comply

 may result in loss of funds and affect future funding opportunities.